 Conference on Gendered Violence

-The Public Policy Center will host a day-long conference on gendered violence on Monday, Oct.
+The Public Policy Center hosted a day-long conference on gendered violence on Monday, Oct.
 9 at hotelVetro in Downtown Iowa City.

-The conference will examine domestic violence policies at local, state, national, and international levels, with some focus on recent changes in Iowa, the renewal of the Violence Against Women Act (VAWA), Supreme Court decisions, and administration changes.
+The conference examined domestic violence policies at local, state, national, and international levels, with some focus on recent changes in Iowa, the renewal of the Violence Against Women Act (VAWA), Supreme Court decisions, and administration changes.